 Now lockdown has lifted, there’s is a mad rush for getaway breaks in the UK’s most beautiful locations with all of the most incredible boutique hotels filling up in an instant.
 Many members are asking us to book for summer and beyond, and our in-house Travel team is busy securing priority bookings and exclusive perks at the hottest hotels.

-Check out the 10 current favourites below, most of which are part of our curated Global Hotel Collection, which includes more than 2,900 top hotels and resorts worldwide.
-When booking through our Travel team, members enjoy a range of exclusive benefits not available to the general public.
+Check out the 20 current favourites below, most of which are part of our curated Global Hotel Collection, which includes more than 2,900 top hotels and resorts worldwide.
+When booking through our Travel team, members enjoy a range of benefits not available to the general public.

-Our members’ top 10 boutique hotels in the UK for a winter escape
+Our members’ top 20 boutique hotels in the UK for a getaway break

 Best for the great outdoors: Bovey Castle, Devon

 Surrounded by the beauty of Dartmoor National Park, Bovey offers a luxurious opportunity to get back to nature.
 Choose from 60 rooms housed within the magnificent manor house and mews, or the 22 three-storey country estate lodges on the castle grounds.

 An array of outdoor activities is available, including shooting, fishing, archery, horse riding, an award-winning 18-hole golf course, and tours of the deer park at feeding time.